cannawen/vassal-gloomhaven-instructions/README.md

   - Click `Enemy Sheet` or `Boss Sheet` and drag it to beside the room tile (right click to rotate it to the desired difficulty level)
 - Click `Dungeon -> Battle Goals` and drag 2 battle goals to each player board
   - Player may return 1 to the Battle Goals stack
-- Click `Token -> MonsterInitID`
-  - Drag a random number to each visible monster
+- Right click each monster to set a random initiative
-  - Also drag the same number to beside the Enemy/Boss Sheet to count damage
 ## Character setup
 - Click `P1 Hand` and choose which cards you want to bring on the scenario by placing them on the grey rectangles
 - Click `P1 Board` and set your appropriate HP